 Our preferred and most popular roofing shingle are GAF’s Timberline Series and CertainTeed’s Landmark Series.
-Both provide a great selection of architectural and designer shaped shingles (check out the GAF Camelot II Designer roofing shingle we installed in Marion, MA) in an assortment of colors that will compliment both your budget and your home’s architecture.
+Both provide a great selection of architectural and designer shaped shingles in an assortment of colors that will compliment both your budget and your home’s architecture.

 As far as aesthetics go – always make sure you have access to full roof samples.
 This is the best way to see the color details of your shingle.
 Ask your contractor to see past projects with similar roof lines and the color shingles you are considering.
 Seeing a shingle installed on a home in natural daylight will help you decide which style and color will work best on your home.
-You can also get your home into the GAF “fitting room” by using their Color and Style Guide – upload a photo of your house and mix and match colors to see how it would look!
+We also love GAF’s interactive Virtual Home Remodeler – it’s a great way to see various combinations of roofing and siding color combinations.
 Which ever color and style shingle you decide to install – always make sure they meet the minimum wind ratings in your area.

 What to expect when having a new roof installed?